-A number of actions following our spinoff from Thermo Electron could cause the distribution to be fully taxable to shareholders of Thermo Electron who received shares of our common stock in the distribution and/or to Thermo Electron, and to us.
+A number of actions following our spinoff from Thermo Electron could cause the distribution to be fully taxable to shareholders of Thermo Electron who received shares of our common stock in the distribution and/or to Thermo Electron, and to

 The IRS has issued a ruling that no gain or loss will be recognized by us, Thermo Electron, or its shareholders upon the distribution of our common stock as of the date of the distribution, except with respect to cash received in lieu of fractional shares of our common stock and distributions of our common stock acquired by Thermo Electron within the past five years in taxable transactions.
 However, the distribution could become fully taxable if we, Thermo Electron, or the shareholders of Thermo Electron who received shares of our common stock in the distribution, take any of a number of actions following the distribution.
 We have entered into a tax matters agreement with Thermo Electron that restricts our ability to engage in these types of actions.
-If any conditions of the IRS ruling are not satisfied, the distribution could become taxable to the shareholders of Thermo Electron.
+If any conditions of the IRS ruling are not satisfied, the distribution could become taxable to the shareholders of Thermo Electron who received shares of our common stock in the distribution and/or Thermo Electron.
 As part of the distribution, we have agreed to indemnify Thermo Electron, but not the shareholders of Thermo Electron, for any resulting tax liability if the liability is attributable to certain acts by us.